Input Tax Credit Rule 36(4) of CGST Rules.

 5. Non-reporting of Invoice in GSTR-1

-• Cost of Blocked Working Capital: Despite paying tax to the supplier, the recipient will not be able to take Input Tax Credit if there is any non-compliance on part of the Supplier and will have to discharge his output tax liability in Cash, consequently blocking the Working Capital till the time Invoice is not reflected in GSTR-2B.
+• Cost of Blocked Working Capital: Despite paying tax to the supplier, the recipient will not be able to take Input Tax Credit if there is any non-compliance on the part of the Supplier and will have to discharge his output tax liability in Cash, consequently blocking the Working Capital till the time Invoice is not reflected in GSTR-2B.

 Validity of Rule 36(4)